 Common Commercial Law Issues and How a Commercial Lawyer Can Help

-Some of the more common commercial law issues we see include a range of different commercial disputes, litigation, reviewing and drafting commercial legal documents, issues around commercial property leases, mergers and acquisitions, and more.
+Some of the more common commercial law issues we see include a range of different commercial disputes, litigation, reviewing and drafting commercial legal documents, issues around commercial property leases, sale and purchase of businesses, shareholders agreements and more.

-In this article we cover our top four commercial law issues and describe how a commercial lawyer can assist you.
+In this article we cover our top three commercial law issues and describe how a commercial lawyer can assist you.

 1 – Commercial Disputes

-Commercial disputes are commonplace and can occur in a number of different areas, including contracts, intellectual property rights, employment issues, and competition law.
+Commercial disputes are commonplace and can occur in a number of different areas, including contracts, negligence, misleading and deceptive conduct in breach of the Australian Competition Consumer Law, unfair dismissal claims.
 The most common commercial disputes are:

 - Breach of contract